auth0/docs/articles/connections/calling-an-external-idp-api.md

 # Call an Identity Provider API

-Once you successfully authenticate a user with an external Identity Provider (IdP), such as Facebook or GitHub, the IdP often includes an access token in the user profile it returns.
-You can then use this token to call the IdP's API.
+Once you successfully authenticate a user with an external Identity Provider (IdP), such as Facebook or GitHub, the IdP often includes an access token in the user profile it returns to Auth0.

-For more information on how to request specific scopes for an Identity Provider `access_token`, please see [Add scopes/permissions to call Identity Provider's APIs](/tutorials/adding-scopes-for-an-external-idp).
+You can retrieve and use this token to call the IdP's API.

 ::: note
 This doc assumes that you have already configured the connection with the IdP of your choice.
 If not, refer to [Identity Providers Supported by Auth0](/identityproviders), where you can find a list of the supported IdPs.
 Select the one you want for detailed steps on how to configure the Connection.